gisaia/-ARLAS-stack-ais-tutorial/README.md

 </p>
 <br />

-We can now save the dashbord again using the 'Disk' icon at the left-bottom of the page and view it ARLAS-wui
+We can now save the dashboard again using the 'Disk' icon at the left-bottom of the page and view it ARLAS-wui
 <p align="center">
     <img src="./images/29_ais_arlas_wui_widget.png" width="100%">
 </p>